sergiomatias/leaflet-publictests/README.md

 # Leaftlet Public Tests

-This is a playground to try leaftlet implementations.
+This is a playground to try Leaflet implementations.

 ## Record track